chef-training/workshops/README.md

 ## Projects Included

 * Awesome Appliance Repair - A simple, python-based web application that utilizes Apache for a web server and MySQL for a database.
+* Install MongoDB - A starter project for MongoDB.
+This simply installs the software on the target system.

 ## Contributing